Ariel Donoghue

 Ariel Joy Donoghue (born 10 March 2010) is an Australian actress who is best known for her work in Blueback, Wolf Like Me, and Trap.
-She’s currently in Year 10 of high school attending Ballina Coast High School in NSW, Australia.

 Career

 Donoghue was born and raised in Australia.
 Donoghue made her feature film debut in the 2022 film Blueback.
 Donoghue's next big role came in the 2024 film Trap where she starred in the movie as Riley Abbott.
 On June 23, 2024, Donoghue was nominated for a Silver Logie Award for Most Outstanding Supporting Actress in her role in Wolf Like Me.